Select a program of interest and we’ll connect you with trade schools that match your goals.

-If you want to work in healthcare without spending years in school, becoming a medical assistant is one of the fastest ways to get started.
-Medical assistants are in demand in South Carolina, and many training programs can prepare you for the job in about a year.
+If you want to work in healthcare without spending years in school, becoming a medical assistant is one option.
+Many training programs take about a year; timelines vary by school and schedule.
+Hiring needs vary by employer and region.

 Here’s what you need to know to pick the right school and get certified.